 Heather has extensive experience in dealing with all aspects of estate and trust litigation, including wills variation claims, challenges to validity of wills, breach of fiduciary duty, resulting trust actions, unjust enrichment, passing of accounts and dealing with problem executors or beneficiaries.

 When time allows, one may still find Heather on the concert stage performing with many Victoria music ensembles, including the Palm Court Light Orchestra.
-In addition, she enjoys golfing, spending time in the garden, attending meetings of the Victoria Orchid Society, and the occasional game of Texas Hold'em poker.
+In addition, she enjoys golfing, growing orchids, and the occasional game of Texas Hold’em poker.